The Matrix Inverted

 A minor (technically, first minor) of a matrix is the determinant of a submatrix that has a dimension one less than the matrix.
 So the minor of a 3x3 matrix will be the determinant of a 2x2 submatrix.
 So…

-• first we’ll write a function - getSubmatrix - that creates a submatrix with a dimension one less than the original matrix,
+- that creates a submatrix with a dimension one less than the original matrix, - and then we’ll write another function -

-• and we’ll write an entry point to these two functions - calculatorMinor.
+- to compute the determinant of that submatrix, - and we’ll write an entry point to these two functions -

-Here’s the declaration of getSubmatrix:
+Here’s the declaration of getSubmatrix

 template <unsigned Order>